H.R. 5469: SHINE for Autumn Act of 2025

 Cost & Funding

-• $5 million per year is authorized for state stillbirth surveillance, data collection, and risk factor studies.
+• $5 million a year ($25 million over five years) goes to state grants for stillbirth surveillance, data collection, and risk-factor work.

-• These are authorizations, not guaranteed spending; Congress would still need to appropriate the money.
+• These are authorizations, not appropriations.
+Congress would still have to fund the money each year for any of it to flow.

 HR5469 Legislative Journey